minios-linux/minios-tools/doc/apt2sb.md

 ### Installing Packages:
 1. Run the script with root privileges using the `sudo` command.
 2. Use the `install` command followed by one or more package names that you wish to convert into modules.
 The script supports installing both packages from the repository and local packages.
 To install local packages, simply include the path to the local .deb file as an argument.
-3. If you want to specify a different filename for the module, use the `-f, --file=FILE` option, where `FILE` stands for the preferred filename.
+3. If you want to specify a different filename for the module, use the `-n, --name NAME` option, where `NAME` stands for the preferred filename.
 If not provided, the filename will be automatically derived from the name of the first package.
-4. You can also define the filter level using the `-l, --level=LEVEL` option, where `LEVEL` is a numerical value.
+4. You can also define the filter level using the `-l, --level LEVEL` option, where `LEVEL` is a numerical value.
 5. If you want to accept all confirmations automatically, use `-y, --yes` option.
 6. Use other APT options according to your package dependency requirements.
 7. The script will now install the packages, convert them to a module, and save it with the specified filename and filter level.